 Requirement is mandatory for data exchange where capability exists.

-Monthly aggregation of observed variables from BUFR reports, received by at least two of the NWP centres monitored by WDQMS web tool
+Monthly aggregation of observed variables from surface observation [Secretariat] reports, received by at least one [Secretariat] of the NWP centres monitored by WDQMS web tool

 If a station is manually operated but is not operational 24 hours, this number can be reduced to the operational hours (hourly reporting i.e. 0800 – 1700 = 10 reports) as recorded in OSCAR/Surface.
 This needs to be registered as an exception to GBON regulations